webpro-nl/knip/README.md

 Use `npm run knip` to analyze the project and output unused files, dependencies and exports.
 Knip works just fine with `yarn` or `pnpm` as well.

+Using workspaces in a monorepo?
+Please see [workspaces & monorepos][1] for more details about configuring them.

 ## Command-line options